Internet-of-People/iop-profile-server/docs/ARCH-PS-in-IoP.md

 ## Connections to Content Address Network

-Content Address Network (CAN) is a network of servers that can store arbitrary content and allows it to be found and downloaded.
+Content Address Network (CAN) is a network of servers that can store arbitrary content and allow it to be found and downloaded.
 Profile servers use CAN servers for two different purposes.
 In the first place, profile servers use CAN as an indexing service that allows members of IoP network to find contact information to profile servers using their network identifiers.
 Secondly, profile servers allow their clients to indirectly store content to CAN network.
 In this case, the profile server plays a role of an authorization layer which is missing in CAN.

 Each profile server expects a CAN server to run with it on the same machine.
-A profile server communicates with its CAN server over a trusted local TCP channel using API that CAN server provies.
+A profile server communicates with its CAN server over a trusted local TCP channel using API that CAN server provides.

 Note that while each profile server needs its associated CAN server to run on the same machine, not every CAN server needs to be associated with a profile server.